NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/R/Reef Heart (Greater).md

 * * *

-**Effect** You cast a 7th level [[Spells/Coral Eruption|Coral Eruption]].
+**Effect** You cast a 7th level [[Coral Eruption|Coral Eruption]].
 If you conjure the coral underwater, it ceases dealing damage after 1 minute, but its duration is unlimited.
 If the magical coral remains in place for 1 year, it becomes non-magical coral from which a reef might grow.

 *Source: Pathfinder Treasure Vault*
 *OGL*